EDL Utility

 Next, you must use the Sahara protocol to load a loader for the Firehose protocol.
 Loaders are specific to processor, device manufacturer, possibly flash memory type and hash.
 To decide which one you need you need to collect some basic info.
 There are reports that Sahara protocol version 3.0 does not support querying the HWID or Hash.
 If this happens to you, use the /qbc quirk (see below).

-C:\>edl.exe /l Found EDL 9008, handshaking... version 2.1 Serial: 12345678 HWID: 000cc0e100000000, QC: 000cc0e1, OEM: 0000, Model: 0000 Hash: 7be49b72f9e43372-23ccb84d6eccca4e-61ce16e3602ac200-8cb18b75babe6d09
+C:\>edl.exe /l Found EDL 9008, handshaking... version 2.1 HWID: 000cc0e100000000, QC: 000cc0e1, OEM: 0000, Model: 0000 Hash: 7be49b72f9e43372-23ccb84d6eccca4e-61ce16e3602ac200-8cb18b75babe6d09

 Loaders may be found (thank you!) at https://github.com/bkerler/Loaders/.
 These files often use .bin or .mbn as the extension despite it actually being a normal ELF file.
 The file names are based on the 16 hexit HWID and the first 16 hexits of the Hash.
-By one Russian web site they are listed under the last 8 hexits of the Hash.
+By one website they are listed under the last 8 hexits of the Hash.
 As the filenames tend to be cumbersome, you might rename them something short and mnemonic.

 To look up available loaders by Hash see this table.